-- 1. Republic contributed \$247,000 to West Front Strategies, Inc, which represents Republic Services on legislative and regulatory matters via advocacy efforts at the federal level. - 2.
-Republic's local, regional, and national campaign contributions are comprised of a large number of smaller contributions across the country. - 3.
-We also contributed to an industry association, National Waste & Recycling Association (NW&RA) in the amount of \$372,848.
+1. West Front Strategies, Inc, for \$242,000.
+West Front Strategies represents Republic on legislative and regulatory matters via advocacy efforts at the federal level.

+2. We also contributed to an industry association, National Waste & Recycling Association (NW&RA) in the amount of \$426,440.
 The mission of the NW&RA is to provide leadership, advocacy, research, education and safety expertise to promote the North American waste and recycling industries, serve as their voice and create a climate where members prosper and provide safe, economically sustainable and environmentally sound services.